As a Latino immigrant, I thought I understood the challenges of the Black community. I have a lot to learn

 This is not just “doing well by doing good.”
 As more business leaders answer the call that’s clearly coming from the community and elsewhere, we have to do good so that everyone can do well.

 Elias Torres is the founder and CTO of Drift, a conversational marketing and sales platform.
-Prior to founding Drift, Elias worked for companies like Performable, HubSpot, and IBM where he led development of hypergrowth products and teams.
+Before founding Drift, Elias worked for companies such as Performable, HubSpot, and IBM, where he led the development of hypergrowth products and teams.